r-lyeh-archived/JXMLex/README.md

       "ficoScore": "&gt; 640"
     }

-The following output is the result of the transformed document to JXML.
+The following output is the result of the transformed document to JXMLex.

     &lt;?xml version="1.0" encoding="UTF-8"?&gt;
     &lt;j son="o"&gt;